 Finding the area

 Hearts Content Recreation Area is located 15 miles southwest of Warren, PA.
 From the Mohawk exit of U.S. Route 6, take Pleasant Drive south for 11 miles.
 At the hard curve, turn left onto a gravel road; go south for four miles to Hearts Content.
-The Hearts Content Recreation Area is split by State Route 2002, with the campground on the south side of the road and the scenic area on the north side.
+The Hearts Content Recreation Area is split by State Route 2002, the campground on the south side of the road and the scenic area on the north side.

 N 41 41.437

 Reservations can be made at Recreation.gov.
 Availability opens 180 days out, with a rolling day to day window.